tsaarni/reloading-keystore/docs/implementation-description.md

 The watch must monitor move operations in a directory where the swap happens.
 It needs to consider any move as a possible trigger and check if the content of credential files actually changed.
 Single directory move might have caused the symlinks to point to a completely new set of credential files.
+See [here](https://github.com/envoyproxy/envoy/issues/9359#issuecomment-579314094) for further description.

 There is no single approach to watch files that would work for all schemes.
-User would need to be able to configure watched base directory to work with their scheme.
+Users would need to be able to configure watched base directory and the list of watched events.
-See [here](https://github.com/envoyproxy/envoy/issues/9359#issuecomment-579314094) for further description of the problem.
 Simpler approach taken by this project bypasses the above complications with (hopefully) acceptable compromise.

 ### Why use `KeyStoreSpi`?